Conservation Medicine: A Veterinary Perspective

 One of twin brothers, both veterinarians at Cornell's College of Veterinary Medicine, Dr. Robin W. Radcliffe's life and work encompasses the conservation of endangered species around the world.

-With twenty years of professional experience in species conservation, Dr. Radcliffe brings innovative health-based solutions to endangered rhinoceros populations and landscapes in Asia and Africa.
+With 20 years of professional experience in species conservation, Dr. Radcliffe brings innovative health-based solutions to endangered rhinoceros populations and landscapes in Asia and Africa.
 His broad international experience in the practice of field conservation integrates the practice of veterinary medicine with species conservation.

 Dr. Radcliffe has worked with four of the five living species of rhinoceros.
 His interests extend beyond medicine to embrace the people of the region and led him to write and illustrate a picture book, The Hornless Rhinoceros, for the children of Sumatra.
 (Read an article about Dr. Radcliffe and his book in the Cornell Chronicle.)